What is Unearned Income?

 - Bank deposit = $20,000

 - Unemployment allowance = $3,500

-Now, interest income earned on bank deposit can be calculated as,
+Now, interest income earned on bank deposits can be calculated as,

 Interest Income is calculated as

 Interest Income = Interest Rate * Bank Deposit

 - Interest Income = $800

 Capital Gain = Selling Price – Actual Worth

 Unearned income is calculated as

 Unearned Income = Interest Income + Capital Gain + Unemployment Allowance